feathersjs/feathers/docs/api/databases/mongodb.md

 ### ObjectIdSchema

-Both, `@feathersjs/typebox` and `@feathersjs/schema` export an `ObjectIdSchema` helper that creates a schema which can be both, a MongoDB ObjectId or a string that will be converted with the `objectid` keyword:
+Both, `@feathersjs/typebox` and `@feathersjs/schema` export an `ObjectIdSchema` helper that creates a schema which can be a MongoDB ObjectId instance or a string that will be converted with the `objectid` keyword.
+Arbitrary objects — including query operator documents like `{ $ne: null }` or `{ $where: '…' }` — are not valid ObjectIds.

 ```ts
 import { ObjectIdSchema } from '@feathersjs/typebox' // or '@feathersjs/schema'